hchiam/convenience/README.md

 # **NOTE: EVERYTHING ABOVE THIS LINE IS MEANT TO BE EDITED**

 With [`gh`](https://github.com/hchiam/learning-gh), you can quickly use this repo from CLI: `gh repo clone hchiam/convenience && cd convenience`.
 Everything else in this README.md is boilerplate.
 Delete this note section when ready.
+Consider whether you need to set code [linting](https://github.com/hchiam/learning-eslint-google).
+Consider whether you need to set up [Travis CI](https://github.com/hchiam/learning-travis) for automated testing of things like PRs.

 # **NOTE: EVERYTHING BELOW THIS LINE IS MEANT TO BE EDITED**